aoancea-dapps/city-assistant/whitepaper/README.md

 Growing your reputation grows the ammount of tokens you receive

+Delegation is an open issue, subject to many changes.
+The way we envision is:
+- Users can delegate specific users to vote for them on projects and campaigns
+- Delegation would go by the reputation rank
+- Delegation is done by investing delegation points into delegated user(open issue if the reputation should be spent or not)
+- Each vote casted by the delegate will bring you some reward, but can't bring you as much as you have voted yourself(it will probably be something like you get 60% always + (% of how much reputation from your total reputation you invested)* 60% - around 40% should go to the delegate for casting the vote - we might even switch the percentages)

+The main purpose of delegation is to pretty much `delegate`.

+Formulas will come later on.

 #### Use cases

 Let's take an example of how the `reward indexer` is being calculated: